IPRO-Digital-Development/tutor-app/README.md

 ```
 tutorapp
 ├── app/           Express Application.
-├── documents/          Documents for the project.(Preferably PDF files)
+	├── views      Templates for pages
-├── .env                (Not committed) Specifies secret variables to use during development.
+	├── .env       Specifies secret variables to use during development.
+	├── .env       Main file driving web application
+	└── public 	   Assets for web application (CSS,static images)
+├── docs/     Documents for the project.(Preferably PDF files)
 ├── .gitignore     Tells git what files and folders not to commit.
 └── README.md      (This file!)
 Helps explain the project.
 ```